Mike Paul Music

 What are some of the benefits of taking lessons?

 If you take lessons you will learn the correct technique straight away, which means that you won't have to 'unlearn' things later should you have gone about things the wrong way.
 You will receive instant feedback about how to improve your playing or technique.
 If you have a certain goal I will be able to put in place a structured plan and give you objectives so that you will be able to reach that goal.
-Having regular lessons will keep you motivated as you will want to show that you have progressed each time I see you.
+Having regular lessons should keep you motivated as ieally you'll want to show that you have progressed each time I see you.

 Contact Form